LuxenDM/Helium/API Tracker.md

 A frame style object that exposes scrolling mechanics as functions but provides no scrolling elements natively.
 The preset vscroll/hscroll provide their own scroll bars and can be scrolled directly, but aren't set up to scroll both directions.
 This 'adaptive' scrolling panel is instead controlled by the caller to set the scrolling target.
+Since bounds can be unlocked from the parent, this object should be considered more like a viewport to a seperate moveable surface.

 ### helium.constructs.hbuttonlist
 A frame containing a horizontal list of buttons, intended for use as a tab row